debanik123/Mobile_robotics/README.md

 - `ω` is the angular velocity (motorVelocity) of the wheel
 - `rpm` is the revolutions per minute of the wheel
 - `π` is the revolutions per minute of the object

-## Calculation of Angular Displacement from RPM and Time Interval

 ### Step 1: Convert RPM to Angular Velocity
 To calculate the motor’s angular displacement, we first need to convert the rotational speed from RPM to angular velocity in radians per second.